shrisborah450-source/Operation-Project/README.md

 I have seen what happens when reporting is treated as a checkbox.
 Leadership makes decisions on incomplete data, problems get noticed too late, and teams lose credibility.

 At Capslock, I owned the weekly MIS reports for senior leadership.
 At Kaziranga, the dashboards I built were eventually adopted as the standard format across all university departments.
-That did not happen by accident — it happened because I focused on making data readable, not just accurate.

 > A dashboard that is accurate but unreadable is not useful.
 A dashboard that tells a story — with clear highs, lows, and actions — is what leadership actually needs.

 ### How I Structure a Weekly MIS Report